OfficeDev/VBA-content/VBA/Word-VBA/articles/template-listtemplates-property-word.md

 ## Remarks

 For information about returning a single member of a collection, see [Returning an Object from a Collection](http://msdn.microsoft.com/library/28f76384-f495-9640-a7c8-10ada3fac727%28Office.15%29.aspx).
+The ListTemplates property is a member of the [Document](document-object-word.md), [ListGallery](listgallery-object-word.md), and [Template](template-object-word.md) objects.

 ## See also